 Continued abuse of Xanax can lead to these and other physical effects.
 Arguably the most dangerous physical effects associated with Xanax addiction develop when you are in withdrawal.
 Unlike most other types of drug withdrawal, benzodiazepine withdrawal can be fatal.
 There exists a risk for seizures, high blood pressure, and stroke when your withdraw from Xanax.
 Plus, seizures are dually-risky, as death can result from a fall that occurs during the seizure.
 It is never recommended to withdraw from Xanax on your own.
 Going through the process of professional detox can ensure your safety.

 As mentioned before, Xanax can help treat serious psychological disorders like anxiety and sleep problems.
 But when Xanax is abused to the point where an addiction develops, it is not helpful at all.
-In fact, Xanax addiction has the potential to cause symptoms associated with mental illness to develop.
+In fact, Xanax addiction has the potential to cause symptoms associated with mental illness to develop, another of the dangers of Xanax abuse.

 Other psychological dangers that may occur as a result of Xanax addiction include: